wavefrontHQ/docs/pages/doc/integrations_aws_overview-API.md

    },

    ```
-1. Copy the value of the "id" parameter of the cloud integration that you want to enable or disable.
+1. Copy the value of the `"id"` parameter of the cloud integration that you want to enable or disable.
 1. To enable the integration, run the `POST /api/v2/cloudintegration/{id}/enable` request with the ID of the integration that you copied.
 1. To disable the integration, run the `POST /api/v2/cloudintegration/{id}/disable` request with the ID of the integration that you copied.

 ## Delete and Recover AWS Integrations

-To delete a cloud service integration that you no longer need, you need the integration ID.
+To delete a cloud service integration that you no longer want to use, you need the integration ID.
 If you decide to move the integration to the recycle bin, you can recover it at a later stage.

 1. In the Wavefront REST API documentation, click the `GET/api/v2/cloudintegration` request, and click **Try it out!**.